Nuclei-Software/nuclei-sdk/doc/source/design/soc/evalsoc.rst

 Supported Boards
 ----------------

-In Nuclei SDK, we support the following boards based on **Nuclei evalsoc** SoC, see:
+In Nuclei SDK, we support the following boards based on **Nuclei Evaluation SoC**, see:

 * :ref:`design_board_nuclei_fpga_eval`, default Board when this SoC selected.